 Best period: June – October (possible also in May and November; options for snowshoeing treks in Vitosha during winter – contact us for details)

-The price includes: Transfer from your hotel in Sofia to Vitosha Mountains and back (hotel pick up is not included for Special Offer days); English-speaking guide (for the guided hiking option); Detailed route notes in English and maps (for the self-guided hiking option; 1 set of route notes and 1 map per vehicle)
+The price includes: Transfer from Sofia to Vitosha Mountains and back; English-speaking guide (for the guided hiking option); Detailed route notes, GPS tracks in English and map (for the self-guided hiking option)

 Food: basic food is available in the eatery at Cherni Vrah station (i.e. beans soup, meatballs, French fries, tea, pancakes), but if you come prepared with a sandwich or two you can stop at any place to enjoy our food.